 Killarney has over 3000 3-5* bedrooms and is a compact town with the infrastructure of a major city.
 Home to Ireland’s second largest convention centre, it is known as the ‘Town in the Park’ with 26,000 acres of National Park on its doorstep.

 Kenmare is a haven of tranquillity, gourmet food, 5* accommodation and breath-taking scenery, nestled in a bay with dramatic coast to the south and rugged mountains to the north.

 Sneem is a picturesque village situated in the famous “Ring of Kerry” a driving and cycling route that encapsulates some of the best nature has to offer.

-Dingle is known for its colourful buildings, rugged scenery, trails and sandy beaches as well as its most famous resident, Fungie the dolphin.
+Dingle is known for its colourful buildings, rugged scenery, trails and sandy beaches.
+It offers a range of immersive activities including high speed rib Sea Safari, cookery school and the award winning Dingle Distillery as well as its beautiful bay.